msnraju/control-add-in-samples/readme.md

 ```

 ### Startup Javascript file (startup.js)
-This javascript will be loaded once the User Control is ready.
-We are invoking 'OnStartup' trigger so that hosting page can receive and trigger event and send the data to the User Control.
+This `JavaScript` file will be loaded once the `User Control` is ready.
+We are invoking `OnStartup` trigger so that the hosting page can receive the event and send the data back to the `User Control`.

 ```javascript
 Microsoft.Dynamics.NAV.InvokeExtensibilityMethod('OnStartup')